Prof.dr. Bram Orobio de Castro

 (.64).

 iiP reduces parenting stress significantly (a mean decrease of .85 standard deviations), in comparison to the aggregated control groups (.18).
-The magnitude of the iiP decrease in child behavior problems (.85) is larger than the mean decrease in aggregated BPT groups (.37).
+The magnitude of the iiP decrease in parenting stress (.85) is larger than the mean decrease in aggregated BPT groups (.37)

 Total program satisfaction was high for both iiP and the comparison BPT.
 Total program